UFV Cascades

 The UFV Cascades are the athletic teams that represent the University of the Fraser Valley in Abbotsford, British Columbia and currently compete in the Canada West conference of U Sports.
-The Cascades field varsity teams in basketball, golf, soccer, and volleyball.
+The Cascades varsity teams include basketball, golf, soccer, and volleyball; and clubs for baseball, and rowing.

 History

-The Cascades had exclusively been a member of the PacWest conference of the Canadian Collegiate Athletic Association until 2006 when they were granted probationary membership into the Canada West conference of the then-named Canadian Interuniversity Sport.
-Basketball and soccer began competing in Canada West in the 2006-07 season.
+The Cascades had exclusively been a member of the PacWest conference of the Canadian Collegiate Athletic Association until 2006 when they were granted probationary membership into the Canada West conference of the then-named Canadian Interuniversity Sport (CIS).
+Basketball and soccer began competing in Canada West in the 2006–07 season.
 The Cascades became full members of Canada West in 2010.
-More of the school's varsity programs moved from the PacWest of the CCAA to Canada West of U Sports until both volleyball teams' move for the 2020-21 season meant that all varsity teams were competing in U SPORTS.
+The varsity wrestling program was formed in 2013 and began competing in 2014.
+Despite its success, the wrestling program was suspended in 2019 when it was reported UFV did not fund the team and coaches.
+More of the school's varsity programs moved from the PacWest of the CCAA to Canada West of U Sports until both volleyball teams' move for the 2020–21 season meant that all varsity teams were competing in U Sports.